 The Sustainable Groundwater Management Act (SGMA)

 In December 2014, the Department of Water Resources (DWR) released the ground water basin classifications to determine coverage under SGMA.
 For Mendocino County, the upper Russian River from the Tomki Road area in Redwood Valley to Knight Hill (north of Hopland) was classified as a medium priority ground water basin, the Ukiah Valley ground water basin # 1-52, and is subject to SGMA compliance.
 From July of 2016 until July of 2017, the Mendocino County Water Agency hosted public meetings to assist in the formation of the Groundwater Sustainability Agency (GSA) and Farm Bureau was at the table to ensure that agriculture was represented in the process.
 The GSA formation was the first step to work toward compliance and this was completed in June of 2017.
-The Ukiah Valley Basin Groundwater Sustainability Agency (UVBGSA) was created by a Joint Powers Agreement (JPA) and have been meeting regularly since 2017 to work toward the development of the groundwater sustainability plan (GSP) for the basin.
-The GSP will need to be finalized and submitted to DWR by 2022.
+The Ukiah Valley Basin Groundwater Sustainability Agency (UVBGSA) was created by a Joint Powers Agreement (JPA) and have been meeting regularly since 2017.
+The Groundwater Sustainability Plan (GSP) was finalized and submitted to DWR in 2022.
+The GSP is pending final approval from DWR.
 For additional information, please see the links below.

 Other Water Related Resources